Al-Rawi defends wage increase for public-sector workers

-RURAL Development and Local Government Minister Faris Al-Rawi says the five per cent wage offer is not something which is being imposed on public sector workers.
+RURAL Development and Local Government Minister Faris Al-Rawi says the five per cent wage offer is not being imposed on public-sector workers.

 He made these comments during a tour of the Southex Expo 2024 at Gulf City Mall, La Romaine on October 2.

-On September 30, Imbert disclosed he instructed the Chief Personnel Officer (CPO) to begin negotiations with those trade unions which previously accepted the government’s four per cent wage increase for January 2020-December 2022.
+On September 30, Imbert said he had instructed the Chief Personnel Officer (CPO) to begin negotiations with those trade unions which previously accepted the government’s four per cent wage increase for January 2020-December 2022.
 The increase was for the 2014-2019 period.

 He then sweetened the deal, increasing the offer for 2020-2022 to five per cent “even in the face of our challenging financial circumstances.”